Creta5164/fmod-rmmv/README.md

 ## [6.1.][toc]
 How Events work in FMOD_MV.js

-By default, in FMOD, all sounds is Event, but here you can decide which category to play the Event you want to play in: `BGM`, `BGS`, `ME`, `SE`.
+Basically, in FMOD, every sound is an event, but here I made the concept of a category to classify the event into `BGM`, `BGS`, `ME`, `SE`.
 As mentioned earlier, this is because the focus is on unifying the functional elements with RPG Maker.
 Such as assigning the Event played in the `BGM` and `BGS` categories in the save and replaying them when they are recalled.